materials-data-facility/awesome-bayesian-optimization/readme.md

 <!-- description -->

-An awesome list of Bayesian Optimization resources, software, and tools.
+An Awesome List of Bayesian Optimization resources, software, and tools.

 </div>